SpenceKonde/DxCore/megaavr/libraries/Logic/README.md

   // You also need to clear the intflags - that isn't done automatically
   // If interrupts may fire in very rapid succession the timing of when you clear the flags could matter.
   // You should always read the flags first thing.
 Writing them immediately minimizes the possibility
-  // of an repeated interrupt condition being missed because you hadn't cleared the flag yet, but it also increses
+  // of an repeated interrupt condition being missed because you hadn't cleared the flag yet, but it also increases
   // the potential for something like switch bounce to land you in the interrupt multiple times, and in extreme
   // situation, can result in the code being locked in the interrupt, because it will re-trigger immediately after
   // returning, It's probably smarter to only clear the intflags at the very end.
 This is done by writing a 1 to each